SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

 Before jumping to a specific method and SEMP resource, let’s just introduce a few basic concepts that common across the API.
 If you have not already, you can learn more about these concepts and SEMP in general by checking out the [API overview]({{ site.docs-overview }}){:target="_top"}.

 Objects in SEMP are represented by JSON.
-For example, if you want to create a client username called `tutorialUser` and enable this client username, you can use the following JSON.
+For example, if you want to create a Client Username called `tutorialUser` and enable this Client Username, you can use the following JSON.

 ```
 {